 Reynolds has always appeared fit, even back in Van Wilder, which was his first serious movie appearance.
 His physique was nevertheless nothing back then compared to what it became by the time of Blade Trinity.
-He took his toned body to a whole new level especially for that role.
+He took his toned body to a whole new level, especially for that role.
 It follows that adapting to a healthy eating pattern for his various transformations was not a big deal.
-Reynolds did work with a series of professional trainers and nutritionists to prepare for his big roles, and the nutritionists went as far as to cook his meals for him, but he clearly mastered right eating habits before his fame and his muscles grew so tough.
+Reynolds did work with a series of professional trainers and nutritionists to prepare for his big roles.
+Nutritionists went as far as to cook his meals for him.
+But he clearly mastered the right eating habits before his fame and his muscles grew so tough.

 Why You Should Be More Like Ryan Reynolds

 At times he works out like a true bodybuilder, going for his max, setting a rhythm with his reps and sets.
 At other times, it’s about the athlete within, training for mobility, flexibility, and general ability.
-Perhaps the only constants are when he goes at his favorite moves as a warm up, doing high reps to get himself going, a practice that he considers mediation and that others see as intimidating – and maybe a bit overboard.
+Perhaps the only constants are his go-to favorite moves as a warm-up.
+These are normally high rep movements to get himself going.
+This is a practice that he considers mediation and that others see as intimidating – and maybe a bit overboard.

-Doing 1000 sit-ups a day as just a preclude to your workout routine might not be the thing to try, but one thing anyone would do well to learn from a peek into the life of Ryan Reynolds is that unconditional devotion to fitness does pay off.
+Doing 1000 sit-ups a day as just a prelude to your workout routine might not be the thing to try.
+However, one thing anyone would do well to learn from a peek into the life of Ryan Reynolds is that unconditional devotion to fitness does pay off.
 In fact, judging by Reynolds’ success, it pays off very well.